flow–controlled ventilation

 [3] PROFLOW–ROBOTic pilot

-this international multicenter randomized clinical pilot trial will compare flow–controlled ventilation with pressure–controlled ventilation in patients scheduled for robot–assisted laparoscopic abdominal, urologic, or gynecologic surgery
+this international multicenter randomized clinical pilot trial will compare individualized flow–controlled ventilation with pressure–controlled ventilation in patients scheduled for robot–assisted laparoscopic abdominal, urologic, or gynecologic surgery

 the objectives are to assess the safety of flow–controlled ventilation and the feasibility of the study, while also informing the design of a future trial, named ‘PROtective ventilation with FLOW–controlled ventilation to improve postoperative pulmonary outcome after ROBOT–assisted laparoscopic surgery’ (PROFLOW–ROBOTic)